vubui237/trendingTrivia/README.md

 #### 6. Styling

-We have put styles for everything in the styles folder, but you can make your own or use those.
+We have put styles for everything in the styles folder, but you can choose make your own or use those.
 Just make it look the same.

 There some effects when hovering over a question, and over the gear.
 Try to get those as well.

 #### 7. Black diamond

-Remember the users answers on local storage.
+Remember the user's answers on local storage.

 ### References